Important Information Regarding Private Pay vs. Insurance

-At this time, I accept clients who wish to self-pay as well as am in-network provider for a select few number of insurance companies.
+I accept clients who wish to pay privately for therapy, and am an in-network provider for a select few number of insurance companies.
 Even if you have benefits with the insurance companies I am in-network with, you have the right to opt out of utilizing your benefits.
 I work with several clients who have insurance, but choose not to use their benefits and here is why:

 Benefits of Self-Pay:

 You are in control of your care: Even if you have mental health benefits, when using insurance, sometimes you are restricted to who you can see, or have a limited number of sessions you are able to utilize per year.
-By not using benefits, you are free to go to whoever you want for however long you want.
+By not using benefits, you are free to go to whoever you want for however long could be therapeutically beneficial for you.

 Increased privacy and confidentiality